hthakan/NUnit-and-Moq---Unit-Testing/README.md

 dotMemoryUnit, a unit test framework for testing memory consumption

-ReSharper (its unit test runner) used extensively in this course
+ReSharper (its unit test runner) used extensively in this samples

 dotCover is used to illustrate the concepts of code coverage and continuout testing